xiaoxiae/slama.dev/_posts/2022-07-19-plotting-and-3d-scenes.md

 #### Using expressions

-The simplest way to plot a graph of a function using an expression.
+The simplest way to plot a graph of a function using an expression via the {% manim_doc `plot` reference/manim.mobject.graphing.coordinate_systems.CoordinateSystem.html#manim.mobject.graphing.coordinate_systems.CoordinateSystem.plot %} function.

 ```py
 from manim import *